franzone/PSGetCAS/README.md

 # PSGetCAS
 Get-CAS script provides a PowerShell interface to the Apereo CAS Initializr on Heroku.

+The CAS project provides a public free instance of the CAS Initializr on Heroku, paid for by the Apereo CAS support subscribers. (from https://apereo.github.io) The CAS project also gives an example of a BASH script to create a command-line interface to the CAS Initializr.
+This is a PowerShell alternative for those working on the MS Windows platform.

 ## Command-Line Help
 You can view this help by invoking the script with the `-help` switch.